The sconce or

 photograph shows the partially rewired chandelier which hangs in the

 dinning room.
-The plastic base was made from the cap of a lip balm
+As before, the plastic base was made from the cap of a

 dispenser.
 The 22 gage solid copper wire has been soldered in place and